AlexFlipnote/discord_bot.py/README.md

 Q: There aren't that many commands here...<br>
 A: Yes, I will only provide a few commands to get you started, maybe adding more later.

+Q: Why the beer with the discord logo?<br>
+A: Because the framework is made so simple that even a drunk guy can set it up.